-Anthony “Britt” Britton is the Director and lead substance abuse counselor of the Intensive Outpatient Program (IOP) at Breakthroughs.
+Anthony “Britt” Britton is a substance abuse counselor in the Intensive Outpatient Program (IOP) at Breakthroughs.
 He holds a Bachelor’s Degree in counseling.
 He is a certified addictions professional (CAP) and certified in Recovery Dynamics.
 He has more than 30 years of experience in substance abuse treatment, including a 20 year career in the U.S. Air Force as a substance abuse counselor.
 He has been married 30 years (to his high school sweetheart) and together they have 3 children and 5 grandchildren.
 He has a strong spiritual background and is an avid golfer.

-Specialties include: Substance abuse counseling, DUI/ North Florida Safety Council classes, pain management counseling, Impaired Practitioner Network (IPN) groups, pastoral counseling, and training professionals on addictions.
+Specialties include: Substance abuse counseling, DUI/ North Florida Safety Council classes, pain management counseling, Impaired Practitioner Network (IPN) groups, Christian counseling, interventions, couples counseling, and training professionals on addictions,

 Gene Bilbray holds a masters degree in mental health counseling and a bachelors degree in psychology from University of North Florida.
 He is a licensed mental health counselor (LMHC) and certified addictions professional (CAP) with twenty years experience in behavioral health and substance abuse treatment.
 His theoretical orientation is a mixture of Cogntive Behavioral Therapy (CBT), Gestalt, and Family Systems Theory.
 Gene also holds a Florida professional teaching certificate in pyscvhology and guidance which he uses as a full-time guidance counselor at Ed White High School.
 Gene is married with two children and enjoys coaching softball, watching movies, and camping.